holgerschlegel/gpio2mqtt/README.md

 - `password` *required*
   Password to use.
 - `client_id`
   Client id to use.
 It not provided, a default client id is generated based on the configured base topic.
   This default prevents running multiple instances using with the same base topic to prevent problems.
 - `base_topic` *default `gpio2mqtt`*
   Base topic for device state topics.
+Also used as <node_id> for Home Assistant MQTT auto discovery topics.
+  Can be used to fully separate multiple installations (like dev and prod).
 - `homeassistant_topic` *default `homeassistant`*
   Base topic for Home Assistant MQTT auto discovery.